Variational Benchmarks for Quantum Many-Body Problems: Identifying hard problems

 We can now discuss which Hamiltonians are hard for the state-of-the-art variational methods presented in our collection.
 Given the intrinsic exponential complexity of the problem, it is no longer possible to obtain ED results on larger system sizes.
 Thus, using the V-score as a guide in this task is crucial.
-In Fig.~\ref{fig:v-score} we show the V-score of all methods and models in our dataset.
+In Fig.~\ref{fig:v-score} we show the V-score of all Hamiltonians and methods in our dataset.
 We first select the best method for each Hamiltonian by choosing the one with the lowest variational energy.
-We then use this method's V-score as an absolute hardness metric in the ground state approximation task, which we refer to as the V-score of this Hamiltonian.
+We then use this method's V-score as an absolute hardness metric in the ground-state approximation task, which we refer to as the V-score of this Hamiltonian.
 The V-score of the best-performing method is marked in bold in Fig.~\ref{fig:v-score}.
 For additional clarity, in Fig.~\ref{fig:v-score-ham}, we classify all those results by Hamiltonian types and lattice geometries.

-It is well-known that 1D (chain) geometries are easy to solve with density matrix renormalization group (DMRG).
+It is well known that one-dimensional (1D) chain geometries are easy to solve with the density matrix renormalization group (DMRG).
 The small values of their V-scores in Fig.~\ref{fig:v-score} and Fig.~\ref{fig:v-score-ham} clearly label them as accessible, particularly for spin models.
-Unfrustrated spin models typically also have small V-scores, ranging from $10^{-6}$ to $10^{-4}$ for TFIM and the Heisenberg model on square lattices with open boundary conditions (OBC).
-Moreover, these models can be efficiently simulated with unbiased stochastic techniques like QMC, and thus easy to study on classical computers.
-On the other hand, the V-scores show that frustrated geometries like triangular, kagome, pyrochlore, and the {\JoneJtwo} square lattice, as well as fermionic models like the Hubbard model, are the most demanding for variational algorithms.
+Unfrustrated spin models typically also have small V-scores, ranging from $10^{-6}$ to $10^{-4}$ for the TFIM and the Heisenberg model on square lattices with open boundary conditions (OBCs).
+Moreover, these models can be efficiently simulated with unbiased stochastic techniques, such as QMC, and thus are easy to study on classical computers.
+On the other hand, the V-scores show that frustrated geometries, such as triangular, kagome, pyrochlore, and the {\JoneJtwo} square lattice, as well as fermionic models, such as the Hubbard model, are the most demanding for variational algorithms.
 With the help of Fig.~\ref{fig:v-score-rel-err}, we can infer the order of magnitude of the energy relative error from the V-score.
 When this correspondence is applied to those hard problems, it predicts that we cannot expect an accuracy on the energy better than one or two digits.